snt-arg/csr_marker_detector/README.md

 - OpenCV > 3.4
 - Numpy > 1.19

-You can simply run the below command in the root directory:
+You can also run the command below in the root directory to get all of them installed:

 ```python
 pip install -r requirements.txt